anandbosedev/anandbosedev.github.io/_posts/2024-02-10-android-ci-setup.md

 ### Create Android SDK container image with Docker

 First, we need to install Docker engine in the host system.
 You can follow the [official documentation of the Docker](https://docs.docker.com/engine/) to install Docker engine.
 If you are running Linux, I recommend to [set up rootless mode](https://docs.docker.com/engine/security/rootless/) to work with Docker without admin privileges.
+You can also use [Podman](https://podman.io) which offers a [rootless & daemonless](https://www.redhat.com/en/topics/containers/what-is-podman) environment to operate containers as a drop-in replacement for Docker.
+Also Podman comes pre-installed on Linux distributions like [Fedora](https://fedoraproject.org).

-> To proceed further with this article, it is advised to have basic knowledge in shell-scripting and understanding of Docker and [Dockerfile commands](https://docs.docker.com/engine/reference/builder/).
-If you don't want to dive deeper to this, you can always checkout my reference implementations of Android SDK container images ([GitHub Link](https://github.com/anandbosedev/android-sdk)) and a sample project to demonstrate how to use these container images to setup CI in [GitHub](https://github.com/anandbosedev/android-ci-demo), [GitLab](https://gitlab.com/anandbose/android-ci-demo), [BitBucket](https://bitbucket.org/anandbose/android-ci-demo) and [Azure DevOps](https://dev.azure.com/anandbose/android-ci-demo).
+> To proceed further with this article, it is advised to have a basic knowledge in shell-scripting and understanding of Docker and [Dockerfile commands](https://docs.docker.com/engine/reference/builder/).
+If you don't want to dive deeper to this, you can always checkout my reference implementations of Android SDK container images at the GitHub repo [anandbosedev/android-sdk](https://github.com/anandbosedev/android-sdk).

-For building the container image, we can start with a linux distribution image (eg. Debian).
-The Debian image contains the `apt` package manager configured with Debian repositories is good for us to install the requirements.
-Create a `Dockerfile` and start with the following contents:
+For building the container image, we can start with a linux distribution image.
+The Debian image contains the `apt` package manager configured with repositories with vast collection of software is good for us to install the requirements.
+Let's start with creating a `Dockerfile`:

 ```Dockerfile
 FROM debian:12.4-slim